dariakussovska/heterogeneitywm/DOCUMENTATION.md

 - It plots the concept cells firing rate with mean and standard error of the mean, throughout the five different image identities they react to.
 - It merges all_neuron_brain_regions_cleaned.xlsx (brain regions for each of the neurons) to the concept cell definition (specified from the Neuron_Check_Significant_All.xlsx file as Signi == Y for concept cell and Signi == N for a non-concept cell)
 - Based on the preferred image identities, the code also adds preferred vs non-preferred stimulus columns to see how concept cells might react differently for their selective stimulus vs the rest.
+- 05_merge_data.py then merges the significance of the neurons to all dataframes, adds brain region locations, as well as trial info.

 Run the code to calculate the total number of concept cells and the number in each region and plot a pie chart with the percentages.
 Here, we will use the spike data gathered from Encoding period 1, in order to classify neurons as concept cells or non-concept cells.
 We will also look at the brain regions of all the cells in the dataset.